LSmith1122/PROJECTMusicPlayer/README.md

 and a reference for others to review my software development progress every step of the way.

 #### Important Note:
-Although this is currently an incomplete, WIP proof-of-concept, I plan to use publish and distribute this project later for others to consume.
+Although _**this is currently an incomplete, WIP proof-of-concept**_, I plan to use publish and distribute this project later for others to consume.
 With that said, this project is not open-sourced or available for others to consume, copy, revise, publish nor distribute in any manner.

 ---